The-Marcy-Lab-School/problem-set-db-relationships/solutions.md

 #8 Answer:
 SQL Query:
 ```
-9. What is the address of the customer "Margaret Moore"?
+9. What is the address of the customer "MARGARET MOORE"?
 (Just the street address.
 Not the district, city, and ZIP code)
 ```
 #9 Answer:
 SQL Query: